Tag: storytelling

 by

 Where do I start?
 I had a very, very weird childhood.
-Some people have the religious trauma, some have the undiagnosed neurodiversity… You must be logged in to view this content.
+Some people have the religious trauma, some have the undiagnosed neurodiversity factors, some have the abusive father factor, some have the poverty angle – I’ve had all that and then some.
+But I know I need to start dredging through all this....

 Continue reading